mrowll1/Co2/README.md

 PS.
 If you will be using the Jupiter exascale cluster, good for you.
 All of its energy is provided by renewable sources.

+## Guidelines for scientists to reduce computational CO₂ production

+1️⃣ Improve code performance

+    Profile your codes (e.g., with roofline models, DIMEMAS, Vampir) to identify bottlenecks.

+    Optimize for fewer data movements, improved cache usage, and minimal idling.

+    Use high-performance numerical libraries tuned for your hardware (e.g., vendor BLAS, HDF5 for I/O).

+2️⃣ Embrace modern hardware efficiently

+    Port codes to GPU and other accelerators, especially for compute-intensive or massively parallel parts.

+    Where possible, exploit low-precision arithmetic without compromising scientific accuracy.

+3️⃣ Design for modularity and portability

+    Separate hardware-specific code from scientific core logic to ease future adaptation.

+    Use portable programming models (SYCL, Kokkos, OpenMP, etc.) to prepare for heterogeneous and future architectures.

+4️⃣ Reduce and reuse data

+    Apply FAIR principles: make simulation results findable, accessible, interoperable, reusable.

+    Share simulation outputs and intermediate results to avoid duplicated runs.

+5️⃣ Plan resource use carefully

+    Activate only necessary physical processes and models for the scientific question at hand.

+    Choose minimal necessary computational resources and monitor for high utilization during the run.

+    Prioritize co-scheduling and efficient job packing when offered by HPC centers.

+6️⃣ Benchmark and tune for energy

+    Before large production runs, benchmark to find configurations with the best performance per Watt.

+    Explore reducing operational frequency in memory-bound applications where it doesn’t increase runtime significantly.

+7️⃣ Engage with HPC support and training

+    Collaborate with HPC experts or Research Software Engineers (RSEs).

+    Invest in training for your team on HPC performance analysis, energy-efficient programming, and modern languages.